 How to Kill Mushrooms with Vinegar

 Vinegar is a natural solution to the problem.
 If properly applied, the acid in the vinegar will not only kill the mushrooms but also prevent them from popping up in your mulch again due to the chemical nature of vinegar.

 Follow this step by step method if you wish to use this natural fungicide to remove mushrooms from mulch.

-Dilute one part white vinegar with four parts of water in a spray bottle.
+Dilute one part of white vinegar with four parts of water in a spray bottle.

 Spray the mushrooms with the vinegar solution, making sure to cover your eyes with protective glasses.
 Hold the spray about 4 to 6 inches away from the mushrooms.
 Spray them generously, avoiding the grass or other plants.